Meeco/docs/guides/api-guides/wallet/present-credentials.md

 ## 2. Set the credentials to present

 Choose which stored credential answers each part of the request and which claims to reveal.
-Find a suitable credential among the wallet's stored credentials with `GET /wallets/{walletId}/credentials` (see [Manage Credentials](manage-credentials.md)), and use its `id` and the `kid` of the key it is bound to.
+Find a suitable credential among the wallet's stored credentials with `GET /wallets/{walletId}/credentials` (see [Credentials](../credentials/README.md)), and use its `id` and the `kid` of the key it is bound to.

 Each entry links a stored credential to a requested credential.
 For a Presentation Exchange request, match on `input_descriptor_id` (the `id` from the request's `input_descriptors`).
 For a DCQL request, match on `credential_query_id` instead.